Is Direct Primary Care Worth It for Your Health?

 The financial comparison becomes stark when you examine what you actually pay.
 Traditional family health insurance averages around $24,000 per year in premiums alone, before you factor in deductibles, copays, and coinsurance.

 Insurance companies also control what gets covered through prior authorization requirements, claim denials, and network restrictions that delay care.
-DPC eliminates this middle layer entirely.
-You pay your membership fee, and your doctor decides what you need without anyone else’s approval.
+DPC eliminates this middle layer entirely, and practices do not bill insurance for included care.
+You pay your membership fee, and your doctor decides your health care needs without anyone else’s approval.

 Knowing Your Costs Upfront Changes Everything